ARY Laguna announces H&S Real Estate as platinum agent in Dubai

-DUBAI: ARY Laguna DHA City -Pakistan’s first artificial beach and resort housing project- announced Middle East’s top real estate agency, H&S Real Estate, as its platinum agent in Dubai, ARY News reported on Tuesday.
+DUBAI: ARY Laguna DHA City -Pakistan’s first artificial beach and resort housing project- announced Middle East’s top real estate agency, H&S Real Estate, as its platinum agent in Middle East and UK, ARY News reported on Tuesday.

 The announcement was made in a ceremony attended by President and CEO ARY Digital Network Mr Salman Iqbal and Managing Director H&S Real Estate Emad Haq in Dubai where both the parties expressed confidence in the viability and success of the revolutionary real-estate project.